I admit: Facebook lead ads make lead generation quite simple.

-Finally, I’ll also show you how you can automate nurturing your leads, and use smart Facebook Lead Ads integrations to process leads on autopilot.
+Finally, I’ll also show you how you can automate nurturing your leads, and use smart workflows that you can create with Facebook Lead Ads integrations and set your marketing and sales on autopilot.

 Because generating those leads is only the beginning.
 You need to nurture and process them to maximize your advertising ROI.

 What are Facebook Lead Ads?

 If you haven’t already heard of Facebook lead ads, here’s a quick overview:

 Back in 2015, Facebook – one of the biggest social networks, launched a new Ad Type – Facebook Lead Ad.
 With this, users can see the lead ads on their Facebook news feed and fill in contact forms to show interest in a product or service.

 These lead ads can be targeted to users who’ve already visited your website (retargeting), custom audiences who have specific interests, based on geographic location and demography.
 You can also create a look-alike audience to target people similar to your customers.

 Facebook lead ads can help you collect user info like names, email addresses, phone numbers.